Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Dissipative Hamiltonian matrices and pencils

 \section{Dissipative Hamiltonian matrices and pencils}

 In this section of the Appendix we analyze and characterize the class of the pencils $P(s) = sE-(J-R)Q$ which correspond to the DAEs in the port-Hamiltonian systems we consider in this paper.
-The section is separated into two parts, where the second builds upon the first in which we restrict the analysis to the subclass where $E$ is the identity matrix.
+The section is separated into two parts, where the second builds upon the first in which we restrict the analysis to the subclass where $E=I$.